 Outreach Tools

-Residents and organizations play a key role in helping to reduce road and water softener salt use and pollution to our waters.
-Join us!
 Help spread the word and encourage neighbors and local businesses to take action to minimize salt use.
-It's easy.
-We have a variety of materials, articles, and other resources that organizations or groups can use or modify.
+It's easy!
+We have a variety of materials, articles, and other resources that organizations or groups can use.

 Key messages: